Travel guide Lisbonne

 Bacalhau is the famous cod that the Portuguese are said to cook differently every day of the year.
 365 recipes and counting, so you'll never tire of it!
 Creamed, grilled or stewed, you'll find it on Christmas tables and on the menus of the capital's finest restaurants, as long as it's on your plate!

 Lisbon is known as the city of seven hills, or colina in Portuguese.
 The promise of exceptional views from every corner of the city!
-Of course, it can take some effort to get up and down them...
+Of course, it can take a bit of effort to get up and down...
 No wonder there are so manyelevadores in town.
 One thing's for sure: it's worth the effort!

 The rooster(galo) is a symbol of Portugal, originating from a famous legend in which a falsely accused pilgrim pointed to a roasting rooster on the judge's table, claiming it would crow to prove his innocence.
 And the rooster crowed!
 Many have forgotten this story, but it's part of Portuguese folklore, as it is in France for other reasons!